 The Iowa Tuition Grant Program provides funds to Iowa residents who attend a private college in the state.
 This money helps make up the difference between tuition at the private college and the average tuition at the three state universities.
 A student may receive up to \$4,000, provided state funding is available, depending on the student's financial need and enrollment.
-Application is made by filing the Free Application for Federal Student Aid (FAFSA) form and listing Northwestern College as a recipient of the form.
-Applications must be at the processor by July 1, but we encourage students to mail their forms by April 1.
+Application is made by filing the Free Application for Federal Student Aid (FAFSA) form by July 1 and listing Northwestern College as a recipient of the form.
 There is an eight-semester limit on the Iowa Tuition Grant.